TechPot-Studio/Pecis/README.md

 The French language of the web is *le lacis*, and this project originally called Peb (Pot + Web) , and Pecis and Pieces are homophobic.\
 You can naming in your own usage as your favourite.
 You can even use JQuery style, i.e. `$`

+## Browser Support
+- Last 2 versions of all major browsers
+- Electron
+- Internet Explorer 11

+*Support for IE will be ended in the summer of 2021 due to desperate*

 ## Installation
 ### Using **NPM**
 [![NPM information](https://nodei.co/npm/pecis.png?compact=true)](https://www.npmjs.com/package/pecis)